 High TSH Levels

-High TSH levels typically indicates an underactive thyroid gland, which produces too little thyroid hormone.
+High levels typically indicates an underactive thyroid gland, which produces too little thyroid hormone.
 This is known medically as hypothyroidism.

 Common causes of hypothyroidism include an autoimmune disease (known as Hashimoto’s disease), radiation treatment, or surgical removal of the thyroid gland.